likoosong/some-stars/README.md

 *   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [yeongpin/cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) - \[Support 0.48.x]（Reset Cursor AI MachineID & Auto Sign Up / In & Bypass Higher Token Limit）自动注册 Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
+*   [yeongpin/cursor-free-vip](https://github.com/yeongpin/cursor-free-vip) - \[Support 0.48.x]（Reset Cursor AI MachineID & Bypass Higher Token Limit） Cursor Ai ，自动重置机器ID ， 免费升级使用Pro功能: You've reached your trial request limit. / Too many free trial accounts used on this machine.
 Please upgrade to pro.
 We have this limit in place to prevent abuse.
 Please let us know if you believe this is a mistake.

 *   [pex-tool/pex](https://github.com/pex-tool/pex) - A tool for generating .pex (Python EXecutable) files, lock files and venvs.